Graduate ProgramPage address: http://sbs.mnsu.edu/socialwork/graduate/

 MSW Program Information Sessions - Fall 2015

-If you would like to attend one of our MSW Program Information Sessions with a faculty member, please send an email to Elizabeth.Manderfeld@mnsu.edu or Call 507-389-6504 to let us know you will be coming.
+If you would like to attend the last of our MSW Program Information Sessions with a faculty member, please send an email to Elizabeth.Manderfeld@mnsu.edu or Call 507-389-6504 to let us know you will be coming.
 Provide your name and a telephone number or email address.
 Thanks!

 All meetings will be held in Centennial Student Union (CSU), Room 202.
 Parking is available in Visitors Lot 4 directly across the street from the CSU building.
 Click here for Directions and Maps.

-In the mean time, if you have questions about the program and can't find answers on our webpage please contact:
+If you have questions about the program and can't find answers on our webpage please contact the Program Director listed below.

 Annelies K. Hagemeister, PhD, MSW, LISW